 The Creston Valley was once considered on the edge, as the area had no history of grape and wine production before about 2000.
 Yet it boasts a proud agricultural history, and as with many fertile agricultural areas in the world, there is an evolution underway as ground crops and orchards lead the way to viticulture.

 Creston has a reputation for quality cherries, peaches, plums and apples and now grapes and wine .
 The Goat River moderates the Erickson Bench micro-climate and the huge Kootenay Lake moderates the Creston Valley.
 Our vineyards have average high temperatures above 26°C in July, and average annual rainfall of only 500 mm.
 The vineyards lie between 600 and 650 meters.

-What surprises Dan also is the compression of the growing season.
-“Here you throw the traditional degree day approach out the window,” he says.
-“What blows my mind here is the long days of sunlight hours.”
-The sun rises at 4 am and sets at 10 pm, which helps to explain the rapid growth and ripening during a short window of time.
+Our 49th parallel location along with the Erickson bench location in the middle of the valley provide for a compression of the growing season.
+Here you throw the traditional degree day approach out the window, with the long days of intense sunlight hours.
+The sun rises at 4 am and sets at 10 pm, which helps to explain the rapid growth and ripening during a growing window of time.

-Dan and Petra each embrace the fact that they are among those pioneering grape growing in the region.
-“It is about learning your microclimate,” says Dan.
-“You need to understand your weather and understand your block.
+Wes and Petra each embrace the fact that they are among those pioneering grape growing in the region.
+“It is about learning your vineyards.
+You need to understand your weather and understand your block.
 As you learn each year you will be better and better.”